Dover, Delaware: History

 Dover and Kent County were deeply divided over the issue of slavery, and the city was a "stop" on the Underground Railroad because of its proximity to slave-holding Maryland and free Pennsylvania and New Jersey.
 It was also home to a large Quaker community that encouraged a sustained emancipation effort in the early 19th century.
 There were very few slaves in the area, but the institution was supported, if not practiced, by a small majority, who saw to its continuation.

 The Bradford-Loockerman House, Building 1301, Dover Air Force Base, John Bullen House, Carey Farm Site, Christ Church, Delaware State Museum Buildings, John Dickinson House, Dover Green Historic District, Eden Hill, Delaware Governor's Mansion, Greenwold, Hughes-Willis Site, Loockerman Hall, Macomb Farm, Mifflin-Marim Agricultural Complex, Old Statehouse, Palmer Home, Town Point, Tyn Head Court, and Victorian Dover Historic District are listed on the National Register of Historic Places.

 On August 4, 2020, Hurricane Isaias produced an EF2 tornado that struck the city.
 Trees were significantly damaged, including some that fell on homes, roofing was blown off a middle school, a warehouse had metal walls torn off, some tractor trailers were blown over and a garage was severely damaged.
 Damage in Dover was rated EF1.
-The tornado would be on the ground for tracked 35.78 mi, becoming the longest-tracked tornado in the state, but there were no casualties.
+The tornado was on the ground for tracked 35.78 mi, becoming the longest-tracked tornado in the state, but there were no casualties.